Topical Treatments for Diabetic Foot Wounds

 Quick diagnosis of RA in the feet is important so that the podiatrist can treat the area effectively.
 Your doctor will ask you about your medical history, occupation, and lifestyle to determine the origin of the condition.
 Rheumatoid Factor tests help to determine if someone is affected by the disease.

-If you have any questions, please feel free to contact our office located in the Upper West Side, NY .
+If you have any questions, please feel free to contact our office located in the Upper West Side and New York City, NY .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Read more about Rheumatoid Arthritis in the Feet